 Natural hair loves natural ingredients, pure and simple.
-Because black hair has texture and curl, it's more prone to dryness, frizz, and breakage.
+Because Black hair has texture and curl, it's more prone to dryness, frizz, and breakage.
 So, giving it plenty of tender loving care is absolutely essential.
-One thing black hair definitely can't get enough of?
+One thing Black hair definitely can't get enough of?
 Moisture.
 Here are 9 powerful ingredients to look for in hair care products—or to use straight out of the bottle or jar.

 Coconut oil in hair products is usually a good sign that your tresses are in for a treat.
 But pure, organic coconut oil works wonders straight from the jar, too.
 Harness it as a leave-in conditioner or as a hair mask.
 Warm a generous amount between your hands, and work it through from scalp to ends.

-Shea butter is another high performer in black hair products, but you can also use it in its unrefined form.
+Shea butter is another high performer in Black hair products, but you can also use it in its unrefined form.
 Pure shea butter is usually firm, but it melts easily and absorbs into dry hair well.
 It should be pale yellow and smooth; if it's gritty, white, dark yellow, or green, it's either too refined or possibly even rotten.

 Jojoba oil is prized as a natural ingredient because its composition is similar to that of your scalp's natural oils.
 It's lightweight and won't weigh your hair down.
 Use it on its own, or mix a few drops into your conditioner or hair mask.